-In the spirit of collective effort, we aim to expedite progress in transforming education and the student experience.
-While achieving macro educational transformation ultimately requires systemic change, at the local level, we have significant opportunities to establish notable examples of what is possible.
-With this in mind, we extend an open invitation to you and the wider educational community to join us in further research and exploration of how this initiative might contribute to transformative change in schools and universities.
-Together, we can unlock new horizons in education and cultivate the next generation of critical thinkers and innovative global leaders.
+As you delve into these papers, we hope you find them engaging, enlightening, and inspiring.
+Moreover, we extend an open invitation to you and the wider educational community to join us in the pursuit of further research and exploration of this transformative initiative.
+Together, we can unlock new horizons in education and nurture the next generation of critical thinkers and innovative leaders.